0xb-s/Persist-Link/README.md

-# Persist-Link
-**PersistLink** is a Go library implementing a persistent, immutable data structure.
+# PersistLink: A Persistent and Immutable Data Structure in Go